How to write a Policy Brief Like a Pro

 The explanation of the whole document must be very clear.
 One that has short sentences with adequate clarity has the best outcomes.

-You need to understand that no matter how the policy brief looks like the academic document; it is not.
+You need to understand that no matter how the policy brief looks like the academic document, it is not.
 The best one must not contain the academic jargon and the rules that academic documents follow.
-As you write, admit that the structure looks academic, but the writing must distinguish from the academic works.
+As you write, admit that the structure looks academic, but the writing must be distinguished from the academic works.

-The policy brief has a limit that needs not exceed one-two pages.
+The policy brief has a limit that does not exceed one to two pages.
 The lesser it is, the better.
 However, you have to ensure that it has covered all the aspects that need to be brought to light.

 We have said that the policy brief is not an academic document.
 You don't need to use many words to bring about the meaning of the document.
 Each point must be independent and creating the clarity you need.